Job Hazard Analysis (JHA)

 Definitions

-- Personal Protective Equipment (PPE) – Personal protective equipment, commonly referred to as “PPE”, is equipment worn to minimize exposure to hazards that cause serious workplace injuries and illnesses.
+- Personal Protective Equipment (PPE) is equipment worn to minimize exposure to hazards that cause serious workplace injuries and illnesses.

-- Hazard – An unsafe condition or practice that could cause injury, illness, or property damage and is preventable.
-Examples of hazards include: working at heights, slippery surfaces, exposed moving machinery parts, fire, explosion, noise, electricity, toxic emission, corrosive chemicals, low oxygen, repetitive tasks, heavy lifting, infectious Bloodborne pathogens, assault
+- Hazard: An unsafe condition or practice that could cause injury, illness, or property damage and is preventable.
+Examples of hazards include: working at heights, slippery surfaces, exposed moving machinery parts, fire, explosion, noise, electricity, toxic emission, corrosive chemicals, low oxygen, repetitive tasks, heavy lifting, infectious Bloodborne pathogens, etc.

-- Job Hazard Analysis– A process that focus on job task as a way to identify hazards before they result in injury.
-It focuses on the relationship between the worker, the task, the tools and equipment, and the environment and identifies control to reduce or eliminate the hazard.
+- Job Hazard Analysis: A process that identifies hazards before they result in injury.
+It focuses on the relationship between the worker, the task, the tools and equipment and the environment.

-Steps To An Effective JHA (See Appendix A Job Hazard Analysis Form)
+Steps To An Effective JHA (See Appendix A)

-- Define the scope or the work to be analyzed and watch the work being done.
+Step 1: Define the scope of the work to be analyzed and supervise the work being completed.
+Involve the employee performing the work.

-- Break the job down into small tasks or steps.
+Step 2: Break down the job into smaller tasks or steps.

-- In the Hazard column identify and write down the hazards associated with each task.
+Step 3: In the Hazard column, identify the hazards associated with each task.
 See Appendix B Common Hazards and Descriptions for types of hazards.
 Consider every possible thing that could go wrong.
 Questions you can ask are:

 - What could go wrong?